 Urban trees can also mitigate some of the impacts of climate change by reducing the UHI effect and heat stress, reducing stormwater runoff, improving air quality, and supporting health and well-being in areas where the majority of the world's population resides (Nowak and Dwyer 2007).
-Urban forest planning and management can maximize these benefits for present and future generations by sustaining optimal tree cover and health (also see SDG linkages in Figure 8.4).
-Urban and peri-urban (see Glossary) agriculture can also have economic benefits from fruit, ornamental, and medicinal trees summer temperatures by 2.5°C-6°C (Quaranta et al. 2021).

-47 (Gopal and Nagendra 2014; Lwasa 2017; Lwasa et al. 2018).
+Urban forest planning and management can maximise these benefits for present and future generations by sustaining optimal tree cover and health (also see SDG linkages in Figure 8.4).
+Urban and peri-urban agriculture can also have economic benefits from fruit, ornamental, and medicinal trees (Gopal and Nagendra 2014; Lwasa 2017; Lwasa et al. 2018).

-Box 8.2 Urban carbon storage: An example from New York City
+Box 8.2: Urban Carbon Storage: An Example from New York City

 The structure, composition, extent, and growing conditions of vegetation in cities has an influence on their potential for mitigating climate change (Pregitzer et al. 2021).
-Urban natural areas, particularly forested natural areas, grow in patches and contain many of the same components as non-urban forests, such as high tree density, down woody material, and regenerating trees (see Figure 1).
+Urban natural areas, particularly forested natural areas, grow in patches and contain many of the same components as non-urban forests, such as high tree density, down woody material, and regenerating trees (Box 8.2, Figure 1).

 Urban forested natural areas have unique benefits as they can provide habitat for native plants and animals, protecting local biodiversity in a fragmented landscape (Di Giulio et al. 2009).
 Forests can have a greater cooling effect on cities than designed greenspaces, and the bigger the forest the greater the effect (Jaganmohan et al. 2016).
 In New York City, urban forested natural areas have been found to account for the majority of trees estimated in the city (69%), but are a minority of the total tree canopy (25%, or 5.5% of the total city land area) (Pregitzer et al. 2019a).
-In New York City, natural areas are estimated to store a mean of 263.5 Mg C ha-1 (megagram carbon per hectare), adding up to 1.86 TgC (teragram carbon) across the city, with the majority of carbon (86%) being stored in the trees and soils (Pregitzer et al. 2021).
-These estimates are similar to per-hectare estimates of carbon storage across different pools in non-urban forest types (see Table 1), and 1.5-times greater than estimates for carbon stored in just trees across the entire city (Pregitzer et al. 2021).
+In New York City, natural areas are estimated to store a mean of 263.5 MgC ha-1 (megagram carbon per hectare), adding up to 1.86 TgC (teragram carbon) across the city, with the majority of carbon (86%) being stored in the trees and soils (Pregitzer et al. 2021).
+These estimates are similar to per-hectare estimates of carbon storage across different pools in non-urban forest types (Table 1), and 1.5 times greater than estimates for carbon stored in just trees across the entire city (Pregitzer et al. 2021).

-Within urban natural areas, the amount of carbon stored varies widely based on vegetation type, tree density, and the species composition (see Figure 1).
-The oak-hardwood forest type is one of the most abundant in New York City's natural areas and is characterized by large and long-lived native hardwood tree species, with relatively dense wood.
-These forests store an estimated 311.5 Mg C ha-1.
+Within urban natural areas, the amount of carbon stored varies widely based on vegetation type, tree density, and the species composition (Box 8.2, Figure 1).
+The oak-hardwood forest type is one of the most abundant in New York City's natural areas and is characterised by large and long-lived native hardwood tree species, with relatively dense wood.
+These forests store an estimated 311.5 MgC ha-1.
 However, non-native exotic invasive species can be prevalent in the understory vegetation layer (<1m height), and account for about 50% of cover in New York City (Pregitzer et al. 2019b).